confidencewoman/site/prologue-1-jade.md

 "Yeah, I keep quiet about him," Teeth responded, his voice still low.
 "Thing is, he's real smart, right?
 He's got his hands on some good stuff…"

-Oh, no. Jade's second, third, and fourth lines of mental defense all went up at once.
+_Oh, no._ Jade's second, third, and fourth lines of mental defense all went up at once.
 The first line… never really went down.

 "Oh, yeah?" they said casually, buffing out the coffee bean stains like they'd done dozens of times before.

 "Don't say nothing, but yeah.
 Arcstones.
 Unapproved, but good material, lotsa different elements.
 From Uvix, couple from Merradonne.
 Whole stock of it."

-I bet they're great quality.
-"So?"
+_I bet they're great quality._ "So?"
 Jade kept it light.

-"So, he's real good at getting stuff, but he's a wimp.
+"So, he's real good at _getting_ stuff, but he's a wimp.
 No backbone.
 Afraid of being on the street, right?
 And I'm stuck in here a little while longer…"

 "So what do you want from me, then?"
 Jade responded, refusing to connect the dots for him.

 "Come on, Jade!"
 Teeth moved onto the faucet, his murmuring voice distorted softly by the metal basins beneath him.
 "I need someone to move this stuff for me.
 You're real good with people.
-I know I can trust you, bud.
+I know I can _trust_ you, bud.
 Plus, it's steady work, low overheads.
 You don't have better plans, do you?"

 "Mm.
 Dangerous."
 This was a difficult situation for Jade to balance.
-They did not want to piss off Teeth, who was at the moment their best ally; and, yeah, they didn't have any plans fresh out of jail.
-On the other hand, a repeat offense could mean prison for life… and that wasn't considering the dangers inherent in staking out territory on a street corner or back-alley for illegally hawking off-market magical components.
+They did _not_ want to piss off Teeth, who was at the moment their best ally; and, yeah, they didn't have any plans fresh out of jail.
+On the other hand, a repeat offense could mean prison for _life_… and that wasn't considering the dangers inherent in staking out territory on a street corner or back-alley for illegally hawking off-market magical components.

 "Yeah, but you can look out for yourself!
 Remember yesterday?"

 Jade remembered yesterday.

-"Yeah… " How do I let this guy down easy?
-"Lemme think about it, okay, pal?"
+"Yeah… " _How do I let this guy down easy?_ "Lemme think about it, okay, pal?"

 Teeth stopped cleaning.
 Bad sign.

 "I know what 'let me think about it' means, Jade.
 It means 'no, but I don't wanna deal with you right now'.
 So fuckin' tell me yes or no, but do it now."
 Teeth was staring now, and Jade risked meeting the stare as a sign of respect.
-It meant risking the guard noticing what was rapidly becoming a showdown, but Teeth would take looking away very badly.
+It meant risking the guard noticing what was rapidly becoming a showdown, but Teeth would take looking away very badly. _Shit.
 Shit.
-Shit.
-Shit.
+Shit._

 They tried a rueful smile, one they knew was usually charming.
 "Sorry, Teeth… I'll always have a place in my heart for ya, but I gotta go straight after this one.
-As hard as that will be for me, trust me."
+As hard as that _will_ be for me, trust me."

 Teeth finally broke the staring contest just as the guard was beginning to take notice, looking back down at his sink and breathing heavily.
 Jade gladly got back to their mopping, resisting the urge to look back at the suddenly unpredictable crew boss.
 "Fuck.
 Shoulda known you'd weasel outta this alliance in the end."